 The company received sugarcane plantation concession that covers approximately 10,000 hectares (62,500 rai) from the Lao government.
 Sugarcane cultivation is undertaken by the company itself.
 The sugar factory in Savannakhet has the maximum crushing capacity of 3,000 tons of cane per day.
-Its output includes raw sugar and other by-products.
+The factory is capable of producing raw sugar.